What is Endometriosis?

 3 Things that Help Treat Endometriosis

 - Avoid dioxin exposure.
-According to the Environmental Protection Agency, our most significant dioxin exposure comes from the consumption of beef and dairy products.
+According to the Environmental Protection Agency, our most significant exposure to dioxin comes from consuming beef and dairy products.

 - Check hormone levels.
 Excess estrogen is often the culprit with endometriosis, but it is also important to have healthy levels of all the estrogen-balancing hormones like progesterone, testosterone, and DHEAs.
-Deficiencies of these will appear as an excess of estrogen because they aren’t keeping estrogen in check.
+Deficiencies in these will appear as excess estrogen because they aren’t keeping estrogen in check.

 - Help the liver with detoxification.
-As I mentioned above, healthy liver function is vital to maintaining hormone balance and toxin removal.
-Whether it’s estrogen or dioxin or estrone that is causing the problem, it is your liver’s responsibility to break these down through phase I and phase II liver detoxification so that your body can get them out.
+As I mentioned above, healthy liver function is vital for maintaining hormonal balance and removing toxins.
+Whether it’s estrogen, dioxin, or estrone causing the problem, it is your liver’s responsibility to break them down through phase I and phase II liver detoxification so your body can get them out.
 Healthy phase I and phase II detoxification require pyridoxal-5-phosphate, 5-methyltetrahydrofolate, vitamin B12, magnesium, indole-3-carbinol, and calcium-d-glucarate.

 I measure hormone levels and identify imbalances.
-Once we know the exact imbalance you are dealing with, I formulate an individualized treatment plan using natural therapies like diet, lifestyle, herbs, vitamins, minerals, and other natural plant extracts.
-This works far better, is better for your long-term health and fertility, and addresses the root of the problem rather than masking it.
+Once we know the exact imbalance you are dealing with, I will formulate an individualized treatment plan using natural therapies such as diet, lifestyle, herbs, vitamins, minerals, and other plant extracts.
+This works far better, is better for your long-term health and fertility, and addresses the root cause rather than masking it.
 Call me at 416-481-0222 or email PFrankND@ForcesofNature.ca.

 Medically Reviewed By Dr Pamela Frank